 With a Bachelor of Arts graduate from the College of William and Mary, Michael Vogel always had a fascination with games.
 Before coming to Georgia Tech to study his masters in Digital Media, Vogel worked as a writer for the educational game company Muzzy Lane Software and as a quality assurance tester for video game publisher Bethesda Softworks.
+At first, he did not realize the worlds of design and literature could merge.

 “LMC has played an important role in allowing me to explore and gain competency in the humanities and the sciences.
 As a humanities major in a STEM focused school, I have analyzed the effects of science, medicine, and technology on the people they’re intended for, noting the range of effects that occur based on an individual’s physical and social circumstances and molding my humanistic perspective of medicine.